undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 3. Leak detection must not determine the cycle state.
 4. Door opening must not imply laundry removal.
 5. Missing optional sensors must not stop basic cycle detection.
-6. Missing sensor data must not be interpreted as zero power or inactivity.
+6. Missing sensor data must not be interpreted as zero power, zero current or inactivity.
+7. Power remains required for cycle-start confirmation.
+8. Current activity alone must not confirm final spin or cycle completion.
-7. A cycle-start event must be emitted no more than once per cycle.
+9. A cycle-start event must be emitted no more than once per cycle.
-8. A cycle-finished event must be emitted no more than once per cycle.
+10. A cycle-finished event must be emitted no more than once per cycle.
-9. Returning from `final_spin` to `running` must not create a new cycle.
+11. Returning from `final_spin` to `running` must not create a new cycle.
-10. Restoring state after restart must not create duplicate lifecycle events.
+12. Restoring state after restart must not create duplicate lifecycle events.
-11. The `finished` state must not assert that laundry has been removed.
+13. The `finished` state must not assert that laundry has been removed.
-12. Public state values must not be localized.
+14. Public state values must not be localized.

 ## 18. Edge Cases